CodesByPratham/Java/README.md

 # Java Concepts

-This repository contains Java programs and solved problems focusing on various Java concepts, including the Collection Framework, Object-Oriented Programming (OOP), basic programming constructs like arrays, ArrayLists, methods, shadowing, type casting, strings, conditional loops, and more.
+This repository contains Java programs and solved problems focusing on various Java concepts, including the Collection Framework, Object-Oriented Programming (OOP), basic programming constructs like arrays, ArrayLists, methods, shadowing, type casting, strings, conditional loops, exceptions, and more.
 Below is an overview of the contents and how to navigate through them.

 ## Contents